ShamaTorgal/M2-EmbSys/Project/1_Requirements/README.md

 ## Description
+*       Soil Moisture Sensors also enable us to develop smart agricultural systems that respond to environmental conditions automatically.
 *	This Soil Moisture Meter is used for indicating the moisture content of a given soil sample.
 *	In Agriculture, crop production will be easier when the farmer monitors the requirement of water at different stages and in different amounts.
 *	Time to time measurement of soil moisture is important.